Nym Health raises $16.5 million for its auditable machine learning tools for automating hospital billing – TechCrunch

 Nym’s software can’t address fraud if physicians are padding their bills with services they didn’t offer, but it can provide an audit and justification for the services that a hospital coded for — and potentially wring more money for hospitals that lose out thanks to improperly coded bills.
 “On the medical decision-making we never intervene.
 We assume that the physician is trying to do their best and they’re sticking to the protocol,” said Neiderman.

 Interest in developing better billing systems for healthcare is high among venture investors, considering that coding related denials of payment can cost hospitals $15 billion, according to Nym.
-It’s a service that brought attention not just from GV, but of Bessemer Venture Partners, Dynamic Loop Capital, Lightspeed, Tiger Global, and angel investors including Zach Weinberg and Nat Turner from Flatiron Health.
+It’s a service that brought attention not just from GV, but Bessemer Venture Partners, Dynamic Loop Capital, Lightspeed, Tiger Global, and angel investors including Zach Weinberg and Nat Turner from Flatiron Health.

 “Inaccurate coding is bad for everybody,” says Ben Robbins, a venture partner at GV.